Influence of optical aberrations on the accuracy of an atomic gravimeter: Mirror with an arbitrary surface

 To our knowledge, most studies of the effect of laser wavefront distortions caused by retro-reflecting optics in atomic interferometers have used low-order Zernike polynomials to describe the wavefront aberrations \cite{schkolnikEffectWavefrontAberrations2015, karcherImprovingAccuracyAtom2018, trimecheActiveControlLaser2017}, as these polynomials are generally used for this purpose in optics \cite{bornwolfPrinciplesOptics2019, niuZernikePolynomialsApplications2022} and in particular for the analysis of Shack-Hartmann sensor and optical interferometers measurements.
 Though the contribution of high-order Zernike polynomials is not necessarily zero, even for large atomic clouds \cite{louchet-chauvetInfluenceTransverseMotion2011}.
 Moreover, propagation is usually not taken into account: aberrations are simply added to the wavefront of the propagated beam for the ideal case of a perfectly flat mirror \cite{zhouObservingEffectWavefrontAberrations2016,karcherImprovingAccuracyAtom2018}.

-To examine the effect of each Zernike polynomial, we start by considering mirrors with an arbitrary surface defined by Zernike polynomials with rotational invariance $Z_n^0$ with $n$ even, as in the case of an atomic cloud with the same symmetry property and coaxially centered, the contribution of the others Zernike polynomials is null.
+To examine the effect of each Zernike polynomial, we start by considering mirrors with an arbitrary surface defined by Zernike polynomials with rotational invariance $Z_n^0$ with $n$ even, as in the case of an atomic cloud with the same symmetry property and coaxially centered, the contribution of the others Zernike polynomials, with at least one axis of anti-symmetry, is null.
+When the Zernike polynomial defined on a disk of radius $R$ is added to the beam phase, the amplitude outside this disk is set to zero.
 In Figure~\ref{Fig1:DipolarSimulation}, the phase shift of the gravimeter is simulated with an atom source evaporatively cooled in a dipole trap, resulting in an atomic cloud of size of order of $\sigma_{xy} = 10$~$\mu$m and the possibility of adjusting the temperature \cite{louchet-chauvetInfluenceTransverseMotion2011, karcherImprovingAccuracyAtom2018}.
-Irrespective of the index $n$ of the Zernike polynomial, the amplitude of the aberration is set to $\frac{\lambda}{200}$.
+Irrespective of the index $n$ of the Zernike polynomial, the amplitude of the aberration is fixed at $\frac{\lambda}{200}$, although the decomposition of mirrors surface lead to a scaling law in $n^{-1}$ for the amplitude of the coefficients, as shown in Figure~\ref{Fig2c:ScallingRotCoeffs} .
 To consider only the impact of the mirror aberrations, the contribution due to the Gaussian field propagation, obtained with $Z_0^0$, is subtracted.
 Finally, as the Zernike polynomials $Z_n^0$ have an overall factor $\p{-1}^\frac{n}{2}$, the absolute value of the phase shift is considered for simplicity.